-It is WPN Housing’s goal to provide a quality chapter home that is competitive with each chapter’s campus/fraternity housing, relevant to current student housing desires and expectations and a safe environment for Sig Tau members.
+It is WPN Housing’s mission to provide a quality, safe, and affordable chapter home that is competitive with each chapter’s campus/fraternity housing, relevant to current student housing desires and expectations and a safe environment for Sig Tau members.

 Housing for Sig Tau chapters varies from campus to campus.
 Many chapters operate housing through a local housing corporation or WPN Housing; others utilize partnerships with college/university housing or other third parties.

 WPN has 3 types of property styles: Owned, Managed & Affiliated.
 Owned is where WPN owns the land & building in addition to managing the facility.
 Managed is when WPN helps manage the property in conjunction with a landlord or college/university.
 An Affiliated Property is where WPN has a strong partnership with a college/university to secure spaces on campus such as a common space or floor in a dorm.
 One property type might fit your campus culture better which is why we are able to work with all types and support our chapters in various ways through each style.

 Consider the following when preparing to acquire first-time housing or when considering building or renovation project.